sfkleach/JinXML/Features.md

 <greeting text='Hello, world!&\n'/>
 ```

 N.B.
-There is no automatic line-ending conversion in JinXML and never will be.
-JinXML is all about recording data, not corrupting it.
+There is no automatic line-ending conversion in JinXML, such as MacOS \r to Unix \n or PC \r\n, and there never will be.
+JinXML is all about recording data, not corrupting it with dodgy heuristics.